LRobach/fluopenslide/README.md

 # Installation

-You can install it with `pip install`.
-When you are in your terminal , just use `pip install kill_openslide_fluo` and it will install the whole library.
-You can then use it at your convenience.
+You can install it directly from GitHut by downloading it here : <https://github.com/LRobach/kill_openslide_fluo/archive/refs/heads/master.zip>.

 # Documentation